 I think they both need to go up.
-And this is something that I say all the time and most people go, oh, yeah.
+And and this is something that I say all the time and pick most people go oh, yeah.
 New patients don't know what the fee was before.
-So if you put that up 20 quid, sharp intake of breath out there.
+Yeah, so if you put that up 20 quid, sharp intake of breath out there.
 No one knows what it was before.

-It is sad that, you know, we as a professional, I can only speak as an osteopath, of course.
-But I sense that it's the same with a lot of chiropractors we undervalue ourselves to such an extent that we're frightened about even charging the same amount as the local plumber does.
-And what we do is every bit as valuable, I'm not dismissing plumbers for a moment.
+It is that, you know, we we as a professional, I can only speak as an osteopath, of course.
+But I sense that it's the same with a lot of chiropractors we are.
+So we undervalue ourselves to such an extent that we're frightened about even even charging the same amount as the local plumber does.
+Yeah.
+And what we do is every bit as bad, we will I'm not dismissing plumbers for a moment, but I've seen